 - Each partner will be expected to review the risk assessment and identify hazards and vulnerabilities specific to its jurisdiction.
 Contract resources will provide jurisdiction-specific mapping and technical consultation to aid in this task, but the determination of risk and vulnerability ranking will be up to each partner. - Each partner will be expected to review the mitigation recommendations chosen for the overall county and evaluate whether they will meet the needs of its jurisdiction.
-Projects within each jurisdiction consistent with the overall plan recommendations will need to be identified, prioritized, and reviewed to identify their benefits and costs. - Each partner will be required to sponsor at least one public meeting to present the draft plan at least two weeks prior to adoption. - Each partner will be required to formally adopt the plan. - Each partner will agree to the plan implementation and maintenance protocol.
+Projects within each jurisdiction consistent with the overall plan recommendations will need to be identified, prioritized, and reviewed to identify their benefits and costs. - Each partner will be required to formally adopt the plan. - Each partner will agree to the plan implementation and maintenance protocol.